Delaunay surfaces of prescribed mean curvature in $\mathrm{Nil}_3$ and $\widetilde{SL_2}(\mathbb{R})$: Introduction

-Among others, Alexandrov and Pogorelov in the '50s \cite{Ale,Pog} and more recently Guan-Guan \cite{GuGu} and Gálvez-Mira \cite{GaMi1,GaMi2,GaMi3}, focused on the existence and uniqueness of immersed $\H$-spheres.
-Recently, the author jointly with Gálvez and Mira started to develop the \emph{global theory of surfaces with prescribed mean curvature} in \cite{BGM1,BGM2}, taking as starting point the well-studied theory of CMC surfaces in $\R^3$.
+The study of surfaces defined by a prescribed relation between its principal curvatures and its Gauss map goes back, at least, to the famous Minkowski and Christoffel problems for ovaloids \cite{Min,Chr}.
+When we prescribe the mean curvature as in Equation \eqref{PMCEQR3}, Alexandrov and Pogorelov in the '50s \cite{Ale,Pog} and more recently Guan-Guan \cite{GuGu} and Gálvez-Mira \cite{GaMi1,GaMi2,GaMi3}, among others, focused on the existence and uniqueness of immersed $\H$-spheres.
+Recently, the author jointly with Gálvez and Mira started to develop the \emph{global theory of hypersurfaces with prescribed mean curvature} in \cite{BGM1,BGM2}, taking as starting point the well-studied theory of CMC surfaces in $\r3$.
+In \cite{BGM1} the authors focused on the study of rotational $\H$-surfaces, and in \cite{BGM2} global structure results for properly embedded surfaces, including height and curvature estimates, were exhibited.

-For further results on $\H$-surfaces, see \cite{Bue1} for the resolution of the Björling problem in $\r3$; \cite{Bue2} for the obtention of half-space theorems for properly immersed $\H$-surfaces in $\r3$; and \cite{BuOr} for the study of invariant hypersurfaces with \emph{linear} prescribed mean curvature in $\mathbb{R}^{n+1}$.

-As pointed out by the authors in Remark 2.4 in \cite{BGM2}, the $\H$-surfaces can be defined in a general Lie group endowed with a left-invariant metric, where we can prescribe a function $\H$ in the unit sphere $\S^2_\mathfrak{g}$ of the Lie algebra $\mathfrak{g}$.
-Then, in Definition \ref{defhsupeucli} we take the left-invariant Gauss map in order to define the prescribed mean curvature problem, see \cite{GaMi1,GaMi3}.
-Regarding the $\Ekt$ spaces we find out to difficulties when trying to extend Definition \ref{defhsupeucli}.
-First: $\skr$ does not carry a Lie group structure, opposite to the remaining $\Ekt$ spaces; and second: the same space can inherit two non-isometric Lie group structures: one unimodular and other non-unimodular; for instance, this happens for the space $\hkr$, see \cite{MePe} for details.

-In this paper we restrict ourselves to immersed surfaces whose mean curvature is a prescribed function depending on the \emph{angle function}: